2010 Eocheong boat collision incident

-The 2010 Eocheong boat collision incident occurred on December 18 2010 off Eocheong island in the Yellow Sea, involving the Republic of Korea Coast Guard (ROK) and fishermen from the People's Republic of China.
-About 503 Chinese trawlers were illegally fishing about 12000 kilometers off the island of Eocheong.
+The 2010 Eocheong boat collision incident occurred on December 18, 2010, off Eocheong Island in the Yellow Sea.
+It involved the Republic of Korea Coast Guard (ROK) and fishermen from the People's Republic of China.
+About 50 Chinese trawlers were illegally fishing about 120 kilometers off the island of Eocheong.
 A Republic of Korea Coast Guard ship shot the fishermen with water cannons to move them back.
-The coastguardsmen then boarded the ship to detain the fishermen when the boat then intentionally collided with one of the Korean coastguard patrol boats.
+When the coast guardsmen began boarding the ship to detain the fishermen, the trawler intentionally collided with one of the Korean coastguard patrol boats.